with Killer Films in association with Stony Brook Manhattan

 Producers, with instructor’s approval, have the opportunity to produce a project with Writer/Director.

 Offered concurrently in Spring - Film Survey (Neal Gabler) Screenwriting (Annette Handley-Chandler).

 WHERE: Stony Brook Manhattan (101-113 East 27th Street, 3rd Floor, New York, NY 10016)

 WHO SHOULD APPLY: Writers, Directors and Producers.
 This program is designed for: filmmakers or creative artists who have stories that can be best told visually, including short films, documentaries and webisodes.

 HOW TO PARTICIPATE: Courses may be taken for credit or non-credit.
 Students interested in pursuing an MFA degree have a number of options.
-Applicants may either enroll in specific courses or apply to matriculate into the Film Track of the MFA in Theatre, or to the MFA in Creative Writing and Literature.
+Applicants may either enroll in specific courses or apply to matriculate into the Film Track of the MFA in Creative Writing and Literature.

 COURSES AND COSTS: Fall course is four academic credits, Spring courses are 4-6 academic credits.
 Visit the Bursar's Office site for per-credit costs.
 Also offered are courses in Screenwriting, Film Survey, Art Direction, Directing and Acting and all disciplines of Theatre as well as Creative Writing and Literature.
 Fall Master Classes are a prerequisite for Spring semester Production Course.
 Spring Master Classes are prerequisite for Summer Production Course.
 Matriculation and full time status are also possible.
 Courses may apply towards an MFA degree*.

-*Manhattan Master Classes and Workshops are offered through the Film Track of the Stony Brook Southampton MFA Program in Theatre.
+*Manhattan Master Classes and Film Workshops are offered through the MFA in Creative Writing & Literature Program at Stony Brook Southampton.